rkuczer/rkuczer/readme.md

-# Hi there, I'm Ryan - A cybersecurity Specialist 👋
+# Hi there, I'm Ryan - An Application Support Specialist 👋
+## Here is where I will document my learning process during my time studying at Bridgewater State University to the present day with my professional work as well.
+## My goal is to be as versatile as possible in the System administration world to do this I have studying and created projects involving security, development, and system administration.

 ## 🔒💻 Cyber Security / IT Projects 💻🔒